-Under this section, you may designate whether you wish to receive treatment (such as a life support machine), and be permitted to die naturally, with only the administration of medication or treatment deemed necessary to alleviate pain.
-If you do not want treatment, except for pain, and would like to die naturally, check, and initial the first line.
-If you want life-sustaining treatment, check, and initial the second line.
+Under this bolded section on page one, you may designate whether or not you wish to receive treatment (such as a life support machine), and be permitted to die naturally, with only the administration of medication or treatment deemed necessary to alleviate pain.
+If you do not want treatment, except for pain, and would like to die naturally, check and initial the first line.
+If you want life-sustaining treatment, check and initial the second line.
 Check and initial only one line.